 Alongside companies instilling purpose at work, HP reported that 61% of people believe sustainability is mandatory, and 46% would only work for sustainable companies.
 Dell Technologies developed a “2020 Legacy of Good Plan” articulating their commitment to putting their expertise to work where they can make the most impact for people and the planet.
 Dell made significant progress as they recovered more than 2 billion pounds of used electronics via responsible recycling, reused 100 million pounds of recycled content, plastic, and other sustainable materials, and delivered 5 million service hours to communities worldwide.

 Companies Must Shift to Keep Pace with the Latest Workplace Trends

 Companies face new ideas and trends that disrupt the way they operate and conduct business.
 The nature of work is changing, multiple generations of collaborating and digital technology evolving at a rapid pace.

-The onus is on both the company and their employees to observe how trends will evolve in the coming years and how to meet rapidly changing work demands.
+The onus is on both the company and its employees to observe how trends will evolve in the coming years and how to meet rapidly changing work demands.
 Company thinking must move from focusing on an endpoint to adopting a growth mindset where gradual, continuous improvement is embraced to create long term sustainable change.
-Start small so you can build upon.
+Start small so you can build upon it.